 Audio Magazines on Digital Cartridge

-The National Library Service (NLS) completed its transition of the audio magazine program from cassettes to digital cartridges in June of 2013.
-All NLS-produced magazines are now being circulated to patrons on digital cartridge.
+All magazines produced by the National Library Service (NLS) are circulated to patrons on digital cartridge.
 See the NLS alphabetical list of titles for the most up-to-date list of magazines in braille and digital formats.

 Digital magazines come in red containers and the cartridges are light blue.
 Raised lettering and braille on the container provide another indication that a magazine is inside.

 Institutions: At this time, only individual patrons may receive cartridge magazines from NLS.
 Institutional patrons may sign up for a BARD account to download magazines and books, but cannot receive them in cartridge format from NLS.

 The digital cartridges are much more expensive than cassettes, and NLS will be reusing them to continue to provide audio magazines.
 Please do not throw away any NLS magazines (including Talking Book Topics) on digital cartridge as you may have done with your past cassette magazines.
 You need to return your digital magazines to the producer (not to TBBL).
 The producer address can be found on the flip side of the address card that is inserted in the red magazine mailing container.

 Please remember that Talking Book Topics, if received on digital cartridge, is considered a magazine subscription that must now be returned to the producer.
 Online versions of current and previous Talking Book Topics catalogsare also available.